Etowah County, Alabama

 Etowah County is a county located in the northeastern part of the U.S. state of Alabama.
 As of the 2020 census the population was 103,436.
 Its county seat is Gadsden.
-Its name is from a Cherokee word meaning "edible tree".
-In total area, it is the smallest county in Alabama, but one of the most densely populated.
+Its name is from a Cherokee word meaning 'edible tree'.
+In total area, it is the smallest county in Alabama, albeit one of the most densely populated.

 Etowah County comprises the Gadsden Metropolitan Statistical Area.

 History

 The area was split first among neighboring counties, with most of it belonging to DeKalb and Cherokee counties.
 On December 7, 1866, the first postwar legislature separated and established Baine County, named for David W. Baine, a politician and Confederate military officer who died in battle in 1862.
-The county seat was designated as Gadsden.
+Gadsden was designated as the county seat.

-Because of postwar tensions and actions of insurgents against freedmen, at the state constitutional convention in 1868, the new county was abolished, replaced on December 1, 1868, by one aligned to the same boundaries and named Etowah County, from a Cherokee language word.
+Because of postwar tensions and actions of insurgents against freedmen, at the state constitutional convention in 1868, the new county was abolished, replaced on December 1, 1868, by one aligned to the same boundaries and named Etowah County, from a Cherokee-language word.
 The Cherokee people in northeast Alabama had been forcibly removed in the 1830s to Indian Territory (now part of Oklahoma) west of the Mississippi River.